nrsantamaria/animal-house/README.md

 ## Development server

 Run `rails s` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.
+Or checkout [Postman](https://www.getpostman.com/) and see the data a little nicer.

 ## Specifications